of Legal Research, 9th edition by Steven M.

 various aspects of the law.
 You can view

-them any time, but they are used most often before exams.
+them any time, but they are used most often to prepare for exams.
 To sign in online, go

 Some professors have

-and follow the link to your My Carolina Law page.
+My Carolina Law.
 There you will be able to

 search exams by faculty member and/or exam title.